 speaker

 Analyst, Carnegie

-And then my second question relating to the industry and segments.
-Intuitives DV5 and just wanted to get a sense here.
-If you have seen any positive impacts on the current placements of DV5 systems as well as how you're expecting this to be developing here in the coming at least second half of the year once the intuitive suite is actually available on the DV5 machines which should be after the summer according to their latest comments.
+And then my second question relating to the industry OEM segment is Intuitives DB5.
+And just wanted to get a sense here if you have seen any positive impacts on the current placement of DV5 systems as well as how you're expecting this to be developing here in the coming at least second half of the year once the intuitive suite is actually available on the DV5 machines, which should be after the summer according to their latest comments.

+speaker